rmdocherty/Avalog_/README.md

 2) Download the Godot Steam addon (godotsteam-gdextension-plugin.zip): https://github.com/CoaguCo-Industries/GodotSteam/releases/tag/v4.3-gde
 3) Create the `addons` folder in the repo's root folder
 4) Extract and place the `godotsteam` folder into the `addons` folder
-5) Create a file called `steam_appid.txt` in the repo's root folder, enter the correct appid and save
-6) (Optional) Start Steam
+5) (Optional) Start Steam
-7) Open the Godot Editor and run the project!
+6) Open the Godot Editor and run the project!